scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 points along the trajectory are stored, and how to interpolate between these points.
-In addition, MONTE provides conversion routines which allow some external trajectory formats to be read and written (including NAIF "bsp" files, international "oem" files).
+In addition, MONTE provides conversion routines which allow some external trajectory formats to be read and written (including NAIF "bsp" files and international "oem" files).

 The ``M.TrajSet`` class is MONTE's trajectory manager, and is